pedroelbanquero/nos-carmichael-spell/README.md

 All product of primes who have the same proportion n - sum factors in n^2 are really more easy to calculate a private key to decrypt a message.

-The spells proves what find and decrypt with a public key and nos carmichael spell is more fast than factorize just 1 of the numerbers, if you just want to decrypt a message you can use the nos carmichael spell if the number is vulnerable, just in 0.01 second vs 255 seconds to factorize the number with ECM parallel method.
+The spells proves what find and decrypt with a public key and nos carmichael spell is more fast than factorize just 1 of the numerbers, if you just want to decrypt a message you can use the nos carmichael spell if the number is "vulnerable", just in 0.01 second vs 255 seconds to factorize the number with ECM parallel method.

 Clearly in trillions of cases you can decrypt or solve rsa really more fast than factorization fastest methods GNFS or ECM when (p * q) are